-In addition to the Keane and Elliott sagas, I have a third series that consists entirely of short stories.
-I call it my Star Republic series, after the fictitious Indianapolis newspaper for which the protagonist, a nameless reporter, works.
+In addition to the Keane and Elliott sagas, I now have three series that consist entirely of short stories.
+The two new ones, my Sherlock Holmes parodies and the Margo stories, are described on the Writing News page.
+My third and oldest short story series, I call my Star Republic series, after the fictitious Indianapolis newspaper for which the protagonist, a nameless reporter, works.
 He specializes in tales of the strange and unexplained and offbeat, which gives him something in common with Owen Keane.
 And like Keane, he often finds a human explanation at the bottom of a preternatural occurrence.
 My first Ellery Queen Mystery Magazine publication was a Star Republic called "Rise Up."
 It appeared in their August 1998 issue.
 In January 2011, Queen published the newest entry in the series, "No Mystery."

 In 2007, a story of mine appeared in Alfred Hitchcock Mystery Magazine for the first time.
 It was called "The Last Ghost of Strachan Island."
-2011 saw the publication of my fourth Hitchcock story, "Change the Ending."
-I deliberately made these non-series stories, but they have certain things in common: unusual settings, couples in crisis, and female point-of-view characters.
+2013 saw the publication of "The Mayan Rite," the fifth entry in this non-series series.
+These stories have no settings or characters in common, but most of them share certain elements: unusual settings, couples in crisis, and female point-of-view characters.

 Another non-series story, "The Empty Seat," is my only sale to date to The Strand Magazine.
 It appeared in their issue #24 and it's a homage to one of my favorite short stories, Saki's "The Open Window."

 Another entrée into a new market was my first horror story, "Uncanny," which is currently available in an anthology, TWICE THE TERROR.
 "Uncanny" was also my first e-zine publication, having appeared originally on The Horror Zine in June 2010.